Game Editor: Events

 The Game Editor engine is event driven.
 For something to happen in the game, Game Editor handles events create by the developer using the interaction of actors, and other game elements, the mouse and the keyboard.
 The actions that are triggered by an event can be customized extensively.

 Level creation

 Game Editor provides two ways for dividing the levels of the game.
 One is creating separate files for each level, and then linking them with 1 or 2 functions.
-But if the levels are small anyway, and the developer doesn't want to separate them so much, all leverls can be stored into one file, and the levels can be surrounded with activation regions which define the surrounded part of the file loaded in and out of the memory together.
+But if the levels are small anyway, and the developer doesn't want to separate them so much, all levels can be stored into one file, and the levels can be surrounded with activation regions which define the surrounded part of the file loaded in and out of the memory together.
 This loads and unloads actors and regions depending on whether the activation region is touching the view.
 If the developer has already created a separate level file, then projects can be merged into one file, as long as the actor names merged are different.